robbintt/popup-openvpn/README.md

         - `password`
             - use a strong password
         - `openvpn_client`
-            - any name is fine -- default is `myvpn1` etc.
+            - any name is fine -- the default is `myvpn1` etc.
+    4. You can add as many openvpn_client sections and user/passwords as you wish

 5. It's time to automatically set things up!!
     1. Install `ansible` locally